OpenIndiana/oi-docs/docs/handbook/getting-started.md

 A clone is a bootable copy of a boot environment.
 Then, you can install, test, and update different software packages on the original boot environment and on its clone.
 Although only one boot environment can be active at a time, you can mount an inactive boot environment by using the `beadm mount` command.
-Then you can use the `pkg image-update` command with the `-R` option to update all the packages in that inactive, mounted environment.
+Then you can use the `pkg update` command with the `-R` option to update all the packages in that inactive, mounted environment.
 Or, use the `pkg install packagename` with the `-R` option to update specific packages on that environment.